ManageIQ/manageiq.org/site/_posts/2016-11-07-last-week-in-manageiq-bugs-and-npm.html.md

 Since the last edition, we've merged 114 [pull requests](https://github.com/ManageIQ/manageiq/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Amerged%20base%3Amaster%20merged%3A%222016-10-29%20..%202016-11-06%22%20sort%3Acreated-desc%20) in the `manageiq` repo, 56 of which were labeled `bug`, 18 `enhancement`, 16 `technical debt` and 13 `refactoring`.
 As always, almost half was in the UI, totalling 48 `ui` pull requests.

-In the recently renamed `manageiq-ui-service` repo, we've had 8 [pull requests](https://github.com/ManageIQ/manageiq-ui-service/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Amerged%20base%3Amaster%20merged%3A%222016-10-29%20..%202016-11-06%22%20sort%3Acreated-desc%20), and there's surely more in our other repos.
+In the recently renamed `manageiq-ui-service` repo, we've had 8 [pull requests](https://github.com/ManageIQ/manageiq-ui-service/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Amerged%20base%3Amaster%20merged%3A%222016-10-29%20..%202016-11-06%22%20sort%3Acreated-desc%20), and there are surely more in our other repos.

-There's also many [open issues] you can try your skills on, because who doesn't want to be [famous](https://github.com/ManageIQ/manageiq/graphs/contributors)?
+There are also many [open issues] you can try your skills on, because who doesn't want to be [famous](https://github.com/ManageIQ/manageiq/graphs/contributors)?
 And, as always, we're ready to help on [gitter].

 ## Improved